• Recipe Index

 Duck breast with blackberry sauce

 This duck breast with blackberry sauce is incredibly quick and easy to prepare and makes for a delicious and elegant meal.
-It also pairs well with a range of sides.
+It also pairs well with a broad range of sides.

-duck breast with blackberry sauce
+pan seared duck breast with blackberry sauce with French peas to side

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.